Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

-The band magnet NbFe$_2$ is a promising candidate for investigating the SDW scenario in a clean itinerant system, because it is located near the border of ferromagnetism at ambient pressure \cite{shi87a}, enabling multi-probe studies and, in particular, neutron scattering.
-Ferromagnetic order can be induced at low temperature by growing Fe-rich Nb$_{1-y}$Fe$_{2+y}$ with $y$ as small as 1\% (Figure \ref{figure1} \cite{mor09a}).
+The band magnet NbFe$_2$ is a particularly promising candidate for investigating the SDW scenario in a clean itinerant system, because it is located near the border of ferromagnetism at ambient pressure \cite{shi87a}, enabling multi-probe studies and, in particular, neutron scattering.
+Ferromagnetic order can be induced at low temperature by growing Fe-rich Nb$_{1-y}$Fe$_{2+y}$ with $y$ as small as 1\% (Figure \ref{figure_1} \cite{mor09a}).
 Compton scattering results on the Fe-rich side of the phase diagram have been analyzed by assuming ferrimagnetism as the ground state \cite{hay12a}, but more direct probes of the local fields by M{\"o}{\ss}bauer spectroscopy point to ferromagnetism as the ground state \cite{rau15a}.
 The precise low temperature state for $y=0$ has remained unidentified since early NMR studies first suggested that stoichiometric NbFe$_2$ may display low-moment SDW order \cite{yam88a}.
 Repeated attempts to detect the SDW order in neutron scattering were unsuccessful, but recent results from ESR, $\mu$SR, and M\"o{\ss}bauer spectroscopy also point strongly towards SDW order \cite{rau15a}.
+Non-Fermi liquid forms of resistivity and low temperature heat capacity have been observed in slightly Nb-rich NbFe$_2$. \cite{bra08a}

-\pgnfigure{figure1}{Phase diagram of Nb$_{1-y}$Fe$_{2+y}$ with results for bulk $T_{\rm C}$ (squares) and $T_{\rm N}$ (diamonds) from single-crystal neutron diffraction (filled symbols) embedded into previous results from polycrystals (empty symbols)\cite{mor09a}.
+\pgnfigure{figure_1}{Phase diagram of Nb$_{1-y}$Fe$_{2+y}$ with results for bulk $T_{\rm C}$ (squares) and $T_{\rm N}$ (diamonds) from single-crystal neutron diffraction (filled symbols) embedded into previous results from polycrystals (empty symbols)\cite{mor09a}.
 Vertical solid lines indicate the $T$ range of neutron diffraction measurements.
-Of the two ferromagnetic (FM) phases, the one on the more Fe-rich side is separated from the paramagnetic (PM) state by a spin-density wave (SDW) at low temperatures, where non-Fermi liquid (NFL) behaviour is found as well.
+Of the two ferromagnetic (FM) phases, the one on the more Fe-rich side is separated from the paramagnetic (PM) state by a spin-density wave (SDW) at low temperatures, where non-Fermi liquid (NFL) behaviour is found as well. $T_{\rm 0}$, the FM phase boundary buried by the SDW phase (dashed line) is an extrapolation of $T_{\rm 0}$ values (circles) measured or calculated for the single crystals \cite{nik19a_sup}.
 The inset shows the relevant reciprocal-space region, which was accessible during the neutron diffraction experiments.
 Circles show the presence and crosses the absence of SDW peaks.
 The SDW peak pattern is consistent with moments pointing along the $c$-axis.}